Lilly-Rowland/DataFest2024/README.md

 # DataFest2024
-Our project for the 2024 ASA DataFest analyzed data from CourseKata, exploring the link between confidence and performance, inspired by the Dunning-Kruger effect.
-We placed second in data visualization for our findings.
+This code was developed for the 2024 American Statistical Association's DataFest to interpret and visualize data obtained from the educational website CourseKata.
+This project focuses on exploring the relationship between confidence levels and performance, drawing inspiration from the Dunning-Kruger effect.
+We were honored to receive second place in the data visualization category for our insights and presentation of findings.